Think Outside the Policy: In-Context Steered Policy Optimization: Method

 \subsection{Reward Shaping with Annealed Expert Bonus}

-The verifiable reward function evaluates the model output by extracting the final answer enclosed within ``\textbackslash boxed\{\}'' and comparing it against the predefined ground-truth answer.
+The verifiable reward function evaluates the model output by extracting the final answer and comparing it against the predefined ground-truth answer.
 It assigns a binary score based on whether the extracted answer matches the correct solution under a task-specific verifier.
 Formally,

 This verifiable reward has been shown to reliably lead to successful scaling of RL training.